 However, you may also need to translate documents into French, so budget for extra costs on top of this.
 The French Embassy in the UK can advise you on this.

 *Remember that COVID-19 regulations are still in place in both France and the UK.
-Be sure to check the latest rules before travelling: see the rules for travel to and from France here and the rules for travel to and from the UK here.
+Be sure to check the latest rules before travelling: see our articles on travel between France and the UK and France’s traffic light system.

 Have you applied for a long-stay visa in France?
 Get in touch and let us know your experience.